 |TH 4313||Christian Ethics|

 Successful completion of the BA Bible Knowledge Exit Exam in final semester prior to graduation

 (click here for the BA Exit Exam Study Guide)

 - Application for Admission

-- One to two page essay stating the applicant’s goals in ministry.
+- Five-paragraph essay explaining the applicant’s goals in ministry

 - Official transcripts